john-science/john-science.github.io/_drafts/2016-10-31-history-tolkiens-dwarves.md

 * 2859: Birth of [Fíli](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#F.C3.ADli) son of [Dís](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#D.C3.ADs)
 * 2864: Birth of [Kíli](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#K.C3.ADli) son of [Dís](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#D.C3.ADs)
 * 2879: Birth of [Gimli](https://en.wikipedia.org/wiki/Gimli_%28Middle-earth%29) son of [Glóin](http://lotr.wikia.com/wiki/Gl%C3%B3in)
-* 2941: Thorin Oakenshield begins the [Quest of Erebor](https://en.wikipedia.org/wiki/The_Quest_of_Erebor) with his close relations: Balin, Fili, Kili, Glóin, [Óin](http://lotr.wikia.com/wiki/%C3%93in), [Dwalin](http://lotr.wikia.com/wiki/Dwalin), [Dori](http://lotr.wikia.com/wiki/Dori), [Nori](http://lotr.wikia.com/wiki/Nori), [Ori](http://lotr.wikia.com/wiki/Ori), [Bifur](http://lotr.wikia.com/wiki/Bifur), [Bofur](http://lotr.wikia.com/wiki/Bofur), and [Bombur](http://lotr.wikia.com/wiki/Bombur).
+* 2941: [Thorin](https://en.wikipedia.org/wiki/Thorin_Oakenshield), son of Thrain II, begins the [Quest of Erebor](https://en.wikipedia.org/wiki/The_Quest_of_Erebor) with his close relations: Balin, Fili, Kili, Glóin, [Óin](http://lotr.wikia.com/wiki/%C3%93in), [Dwalin](http://lotr.wikia.com/wiki/Dwalin), [Dori](http://lotr.wikia.com/wiki/Dori), [Nori](http://lotr.wikia.com/wiki/Nori), [Ori](http://lotr.wikia.com/wiki/Ori), [Bifur](http://lotr.wikia.com/wiki/Bifur), [Bofur](http://lotr.wikia.com/wiki/Bofur), and [Bombur](http://lotr.wikia.com/wiki/Bombur).
 At the request of Gandalf, they invite the Hobbit [Bilbo Baggins](https://en.wikipedia.org/wiki/Bilbo_Baggins).
 * 2941: Bilbo Baggins obtains the [One Ring](https://en.wikipedia.org/wiki/One_Ring) from the creature Gollum.
 * 2491: The White Council drives Sauron out of Dol Guldur.
 * 2941: Thorin sends Bilbo alone into Erebor to face Smaug.
 * 2941: Esgaroth is attacked by the dragon Smaug, who is consequentially killed by Bard the Bowman.
 * 2941: Bilbo steals the Arkenstone and attempts to use it to forestall a war with Mirkwood Elves and Laketown Humans.
-* 2491: Thorin Oakenshield, Fíli, and Kíli killed at [The Battle of the Five Armies](https://en.wikipedia.org/wiki/Middle-earth_wars_and_battles#Battle_of_Five_Armies) along with Bolg son of Azog.
+* 2491: Thorin, Fíli, and Kíli killed in [The Battle of the Five Armies](https://en.wikipedia.org/wiki/Middle-earth_wars_and_battles#Battle_of_Five_Armies) along with Bolg son of Azog.
 Dáin II Ironfoot becomes King of The Lonely Mountain and recieves the Arkenstone.
 The town of Dale re-established by Bard.
 * 2989: [Balin](https://en.wikipedia.org/wiki/Balin_%28Middle-earth%29) takes a company of Dwarves to recolonize Moria.
 They succeed for a time, and even find [Durin's Axe](https://en.wikipedia.org/wiki/Middle-earth_weapons_and_armour#Durin.27s_Axe).
 * 2994: King Balin is killed by an Orc arrow by outside Moria in [Dimrill Dale](https://en.wikipedia.org/wiki/Minor_places_in_Middle-earth_%28fictional%29#Dimrill_Dale).
 His tome is built in his throne room; the [Chamber of Mazarbul](https://en.wikipedia.org/wiki/Moria_%28Middle-earth%29#Chamber_of_Mazarbul).
 * 2994: The Orcs have far greater numbers and swiftly retake Moria; the Dwarves make their final stand in the Chamber of Mazarbul.
+* 3017: Sauron sends a emissary to Erebor, seeking the One Ring.
 * 3018: [Gimli](https://en.wikipedia.org/wiki/Gimli_%28Middle-earth%29) and [Glóin](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#Gl.C3.B3in.2C_son_of_Gr.C3.B3in) go to Rivendel to find out what happened to Balin.
 There they learn that the One Ring has been found and Gimli joins the Fellowship of the Ring.
+* 3019: Erebor and Dale are seiged by Orcs and Sauron's forced from the East.
+But they hold for a year; without which the War of the Ring could not have been won by the free peoples.
 * 3019: Gimli and the Fellowship enter Moria and Gimli on their way to Mordor.
 Gimli learns the fate of his cousin Balin, of Moria, and sees Durin's Bane first hand.
 * 3019: [Gandalf](https://en.wikipedia.org/wiki/Gandalf) slays the Balrog [Durin's Bane](https://en.wikipedia.org/wiki/Balrog#Durin.27s_Bane) in Moria.
 * 3019: While preparing for the [Battle of Hornburg](https://en.wikipedia.org/wiki/Battle_of_the_Hornburg) Gimli discovers the great glittering caves of [Aglarond](https://en.wikipedia.org/wiki/Helm's_Deep#Aglarond) underneathe the Rohirrim fortress of [Helm's Deep](https://en.wikipedia.org/wiki/Helm's_Deep).
 * 3019: Sauron's One Ring is finally destroyed in Mount Doom.
+* 3019: After Sauron's fall, the siege and Erebor breaks and the Dwarves slaughter the fleeing Orcs.
+Thorin II becomes King Under the Mountain.

 ### Fourth Age

-Tolkien does not tell us much about the Fourth Age and beyond.
+Tolkien does not tell us much about the Fourth Age or beyond.

 * c 1-100: The Dwarves of [Erebor](https://en.wikipedia.org/wiki/Lonely_Mountain), [Gimli](https://en.wikipedia.org/wiki/Gimli_%28Middle-earth%29) among them, rebulid and greatly improve the Human city of [Minas Tirith](http://lotr.wikia.com/wiki/Minas_Tirith).
 * c 20-120: Gimli returns to [Aglarond](https://en.wikipedia.org/wiki/Helm's_Deep#Aglarond) and founds a Dwarf colony there, where he is known as [Lord of the Glittering Caves](http://tolkiengateway.net/wiki/Lord_of_the_Glittering_Caves).